From the Farm: State FFA Awards - NewsBreak

 Also from the Taylorville FFA chapter, Drew Mickey was the top entrepreneur in diversified crop production

-‘I had 7 Angus cows, 13 head of pigs, I also had 5 acres of corn, soybeans, and wheat,” Mickey said.
+‘I had seven angus cows, 13 head of pigs, and I also had five acres of corn, soybeans and wheat,” Mickey said.

 And what did you get out of all of that?